Free Proalgebraic Groups: Saturated pro- -groups

 If $\N$ is a neighborhood basis at $1$ for $G$, then $G\simeq\varprojlim_{N\in\N} G/N$.
 Conversely, if $G\simeq\varprojlim_{i\in I}G_i$, and $N_i$ is the kernel of the projection $G\to G_i$, then the $N_i$ are a neighborhood basis at $1$ for $G$.
 Thus $\kappa_4=\kappa_5$. \end{proof}

 We would like to define the \emph{rank} of a proalgebraic group as the quantity characterized in Proposition \ref{prop: rank}.
+We note that this notion of rank has nothing to do with the classical notion of rank for algebraic groups defined as the dimension of a Cartan subgroup.
 For an algebraic group $G$, the quantities defined in (iii), (iv) and (v) of Proposition~\ref{prop: rank} are all equal to $1$, but the quantities defined in (i) and (ii) may be distinct and different from $1$.
 For example, for $G=\Ga^2$, the quantity defined in (i) is $|\nn|$, whereas the quantity defined in (ii) is $2$.
 The exact definition of the rank of an algebraic group is largely irrelevant for what follows (as long as it is finite).
 The notationally most convenient choice is to set it equal to $1$ for a non-trivial algebraic group and equal to $0$ for the trivial group.
 We therefore make the following definition.

 \begin{defi} The \emph{rank} $\rank(G)$ of a non-trivial proalgebraic group $G$ is the smallest cardinal $\kappa$ such that there exists a neighborhood basis at $1$ for $G$ of cardinality $\kappa$.
 The rank of the trivial algebraic group is $0$. \end{defi}